Ilja Dragunov: NXT (2022–2024)

 On the following episode of NXT, Dragunov called out Carmelo Hayes for attacking Williams after their match at NXT Vengeance Day, only to have Dijak come out, leading to a brawl between the two.
-The two would have a match later that night, in which Dragunov defeated Dijak after interference from Joe Gacy.
+The two had a match later that night, in which Dragunov defeated Dijak after interference from Joe Gacy.
 After the match, Hayes came out and attacked Dragunov.
 At NXT: Roadblock, it was made official that Dragunov was going to defend the NXT Championship against D’Angelo at NXT Stand & Deliver on 6 April 2024, where Dragunov successfully defended the title.
-On the April 9 episode of NXT, Dragunov was called out by Williams for a title shot.
+On 9 April episode of NXT, Dragunov was called out by Williams for a title shot.
 Dragunov agreed to a title match at Spring Breakin on the condition that Williams leave NXT if he loses, which Williams accepted.
-At Week 1 of Spring Breakin on 23 April, Dragunov lost the title to Williams, ending his reign at 206 days in what would be his final match in NXT.
+At Week 1 of Spring Breakin on 23 April, Dragunov lost the title to Williams, ending his reign at 206 days in his final match in NXT.

-Main roster debut and United States Champion (2024–present)
+Main roster and departure (2024–2026)

-Dragunov got drafted to the Raw brand.
+Dragunov won his main roster debut match against Shinsuke Nakamura on the Raw after WrestleMania XL.
+At the 2024 WWE Draft, Dragunov got drafted to the Raw brand.
 He participated in the King of the Ring tournament and wrestled Sami Zayn for the Intercontinental Championship.
 However, he suffered a torn ACL during a live event, keeping him out of action for a year.
-Dragunov returned on the 17 October 2025 episode of SmackDown, answering Sami Zayn's open challenge for the United States Championship and subsequently defeated Zayn to win the title, officially becoming a member of the SmackDown brand.
-In the following episodes of SmackDown, Dragunov continued the United States Championship Open Challenge, recording successful title defences against Aleister Black, Nathan Frazer, and Johnny Gargano.
+Dragunov returned on 17 October 2025 episode of SmackDown, answering Zayn's open challenge for the United States Championship and subsequently defeated Zayn to win the title while officially becoming a member of the SmackDown brand.
+Over the following episodes of SmackDown, Dragunov continued the United States Championship open challenge, recording successful title defences against Aleister Black, Nathan Frazer, Johnny Gargano, Axiom, JD McDonagh, Carmelo Hayes, and Tommaso Ciampa.
+During the SmackDown tapings on 19 December, he lost the title to Hayes in another open challenge, which aired on tape delay on 26 December, ending his reign at 63 days (70 days as recognized by WWE due to the tape delay).

+After his title loss, Dragunov competed in the Royal Rumble match at the namesake event on January 31, 2026, and the André the Giant Memorial Battle Royal on the April 17 episode of SmackDown, with the latter being his last match in WWE.
+On August 20, it was reported Dragunov's contract with WWE had expired and he elected not to renew, ending his seven-year tenure with the promotion..